Phoebis sennae

 Phoebis sennae, the cloudless sulphur, is a mid-sized butterfly in the family Pieridae found in the Americas.
-There are several similar species such as the yellow angled-sulphur (Anteos maerula), which has angled wings, statira sulphur (Aphrissa statira), and other sulphurs, which are much smaller.
+There are several similar species such as the clouded sulphur (Colias philodice), the yellow angled-sulphur (Anteos maerula), which has angled wings, the statira sulphur (Aphrissa statira), and other sulphurs, which are much smaller.
+The species name comes from the genus Senna to which many of the larval host plants belong.

 Distribution

 Their range is wide, from South America to southern Canada, in particular southwestern Ontario.
 They are most common from Argentina to southern Texas, Georgia, and Florida, but are often visitors outside this range becoming more rare further north.

 Habitat

 The common habitats of this butterfly are open spaces, gardens, glades, seashores, and watercourses.

 Diet

 The adult butterfly feeds on nectar from many different flowers with long tubes including cordia, bougainvillea, cardinal flower, hibiscus, lantana, and wild morning glory.
 The larvae also feed on sennas and partridge peas.

 Senna hebecarpa (American senna) is a larval host and nectar source for the cloudless sulphur butterfly in the Eastern United States.